sri85/dazn-backend/Readme.md

 # Introduction
-These API tests are written using chakram and mocha which gives a BDD style of writing tests making it more human readable.
+These API tests are written using [chakram](https://github.com/dareid/chakram) which gives a BDD style of writing tests making the tests more human readable.

 ## Prerequisite
 1. [NodeJs](https://nodejs.org/en/)